Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/prune-deployments.md

 - `--dry-run`: If you want to see what would be deleted without actually deleting anything.
 - `--lots-of-deployments`: If you have more than 1000 deployments, this will slow down the rate of listing deployments.
+- `--experimental-delete`: Uses a faster method to delete deployments.
+This will delete deployments in parallel but has a higher chance of errors and/or crashing.
+- `--persist-retry`: Persist retry.
+If the delete fails, it will retry until it succeeds
+- `--persist-retry-amount`: Number of times to retry the delete if it fails.
+Use 0 to retry indefinitely"
 Example:

 ```shell